 - Raising the issue of combating desertification.
 This was subsequently dealt with in a separate conference in 1994.

-- World Summit on Sustainable Development
+- World Summit on Sustainable Development (Johannesburg, 2002)

-- United Nations Conference on Sustainable Development
+- United Nations Conference on Sustainable Development (Rio de Janiero, 2012)

-This was held in 2012, again in Rio.
 It is also called Rio +20.
 These follow up conferences have monitored and come up with new ways to assist the world in sustainable development.

 Other important Protocols/Conventions